 You can begin your exchange credit application as soon as you have finalized your courses (and do not anticipate any changes/drops) and you have collected the required course documentation.
 You are not required to wait until you have completed your exchange to begin your exchange credit application.
 You may begin this process as early as you receive your exchange nomination.
 While we work with your indicated exchange credit evaluation preferences, evaluations by preferred departments and level (lower or upper division) are not guaranteed.
 NEW: Please see the additional information section below for important details on Business and non-Business Exchange Course evaluation and awarding of credits.

 You are expected to apply for exchange credits within one year of the completion date of their exchange program.

 You are required to submit an exchange credit application for each academic course you have completed with a passing grade at your host institution and for which you wish to receive exchange credit.
 Courses must be considered "academic" by SFU regulations in order to receive exchange credit.

-For each course, you must complete an exchange credit application and upload the original course syllabus that was issued by your instructor(s) as one file (pdf preferred) containing course details:
+For each course, you must complete an exchange credit application and upload the original course syllabus (Sample Outline) that was issued by your instructor(s) as one file (pdf preferred) containing course details:

 - Detailed course description/syllabus